exasol/bucketfs-document-files-virtual-schema/doc/user_guide/user_guide.md

 You must leave `TO` and `USER` empty and set `IDENTIFIED BY` to an empty JSON object `{}`.

-In previous versions you could configure a base path for the connection, however this was always ignored.
+The virtual schema will import files only from the default bucket `/buckets/bfsdefault`.
+In previous versions you could configure a base path for the connection.
+This option was removed in version 1.0.0.
 If you need this configuration, please vote for [issue #25](https://github.com/exasol/bucketfs-document-files-virtual-schema/issues/25).

 ## Defining the Schema Mapping